-But you don’t need an advanced degree in nutrition studies to navigate the shelves—all it requires is a bit of insider information on what you’re actually getting in those little pills.
+This doesn’t mean you need an advanced degree in nutrition studies to navigate the shelves—all it requires is a bit of insider information on what you’re actually getting in those little pills.
 And thankfully, the industry is in the throes of a major shakeup via several Silicon-Valley-type disruptors who are making new options way more transparent—in some cases, literally.

-Here are the three crucial tips for being a smarter supplement shopper.
+Here are the 3 crucial tips for being a smarter supplement shopper.

 1. Talk to a trusted healthcare provider